uvaai/pdp/exam/exam/exam1.md

 - Finish all exercises in a file named `exam.py` and submit this file
 - Each exercise should be done in (at least) **one** function
 - Outputs should be done within the exercise's function with `return`, unless stated otherwise
-- You are not allowed to use `numpy` or other libraries in this exam
+- You are not allowed to use `numpy`, `pandas`, or other libraries in this exam
 - Make sure the output for every exercise is printed to the screen when running your program.
 This is required to get the points for an exercise.

 ### Hints